ddnexus/pagy/docs/extras/calendar.md

 When you use this extra with a standard pagination bar you will see that each page link is conveniently labeled with the specific `Time` period it refers to.
 You can change the time format to your needs by just setting any of the `:*_format` variables wth a standard `strftime` format.

 You can also get the [current page label](../api/calendar.md#labelformat--nil) with `@pagy.label`, which might be useful to use in your UI.

+### I18n Localization

+Pagy implements its own faster version of the `translate` method, but does not provide any built-in support for the `localize` method.

+If you need to use formats with unit names (weekday names, month names, etc.) that require localization in an I18n application, you need to use the [i18n extra](i18n.md), which delegates the localization to the `I18n` gem.